Frequently Asked Questions

 - What third party rights may have to be obtained to commercialize or practice the invention (freedom to operate)?

-Depending upon the answers to these questions, the Office for Technology Development may elect to patent or otherwise protect and/or market the invention.
-Inventors will be notified of the Office for Technology Development's intentions as soon as possible, usually within 30 days of receiving the completed Intellectual Property Questionnaire (IPQ).
+Depending upon the answers to these questions, the OTD may elect to patent or otherwise protect and/or market the invention.
+Inventors will be notified of the OTD's intentions as soon as possible, usually within 30 days of receiving the completed Intellectual Property Questionnaire (IPQ).
 Please let the Office know if a publication or presentation is imminent so that patent applications can be filed quickly.

 How does UT Southwestern protect inventions?